 Nothing quite beats the feeling of enjoying a fresh cup of coffee in the great outdoors.
 But doing so can often feel easier said than done.
 There’s no shortage of coffee-related paraphernalia marketed at campers—and some of it’s good stuff!
-(Shout out the Snow Peak titanium french press and VSSL JAVA grinder.)
+(Shout out the Snow Peak titanium french press coffee maker and VSSL JAVA grinder.)
 But you don’t need a bag full of gadgets and grinders to enjoy a cup of quality coffee on a camping trip.

-Instant coffee can offer the same great taste—and pack the same caffeinated punch—that you get from regular coffee.
+Instant coffee can offer the same great coffee taste—and pack the same caffeinated punch—that you get from regular coffee.
 You just gotta know what to get (not Folgers, not Maxwell House, not Nescafé Taster's Choice) and how to prepare it (not boiling water) to get the best results.

-Read on as we nerd out and break down the ins and outs of instant coffee packets, how they’re made, and what different types of instant coffee you can by.
-Before that though, we’ve selected the 9 best instant coffee for camping, backpacking, and travel in general.
-Scroll on and enjoy!
+Read on as we nerd out and break down the ins and outs of instant coffee packets, how they’re made, and what different types of instant coffee you can buy.
+Before that though, we’ve selected the 11 top picks for the best instant coffees for camping, backpacking, and travel in general.

 The 12 Best Instant Coffees for Camping & Backpacking

 A very solid camp coffee choice, Alpine Start is directly marketed towards us outdoor folk who prefer to leave the camping coffee maker at home.
 Their hero product, good old instant coffee, is available in both jar and individual packets and is made with 100% Colombian Arabica coffee beans.
-And if coffee isn’t for you, check out their Mushroom infused instant matcha, which we enjoy at FM HQ as an afternoon pick-me-up.
+And if coffee isn’t for you, check out their mushroom-infused instant matcha, which we enjoy at FM HQ as an afternoon pick-me-up.